 March 29th…“TELL US ABOUT ONE OF YOUR EARLY CHILDHOOD BEST FRIENDS.”

-In the land of a small drink….Mini Soda….(Minnesota) I could always count on a wonderful playtime with my farmer boy buddy, Davey.
-I can still see his dear grandmother, Genevieve Mutschler, bringing my pal into our small farm kitchen and presenting me with a small green truck on one of my birthdays.
+In the land of a small drink….Mini Soda….(Minnesota….Hehehe!)
+I could always count on a wonderful playtime with my farmer boy buddy, Davey.
+I can still see his dear grandmother, Genevieve Mutschler, walking with my pal into our small farm kitchen and Davey presenting me with a small green truck on one of my birthdays.
 Davey’s toothy grin said it all as he saw the glee on my face from receiving such a kind gift.

-As the big, yellow banana of a bus bumped along the gravel roads one day towards school, Colleen Wiehr shocked the two of us seatmates.
-She had cut her finger somehow and rather than roll into a little girl crying scene, she did the strangest thing; she stuck her finger into her mouth and started sucking the blood.
+As the big, yellow banana of a bus bumped along the gravel roads towards school one day, Colleen Wiehr shocked the two of us seatmates.
+She had cut her finger somehow and rather than roll herself up into a little girl crying scene, she did the strangest thing; she stuck her injured finger into her mouth and started sucking the blood.
 Davey and I were agog with our eyeballs wide as saucers at viewing this scene.
 What really had us quizzically looking at each other was when Colleen pulled that injured finger out of that oral cavity and said, “Yummm, my blood tastes GOOD!!!” 😉

-Once in a happy while, I would have the grand joy of making the journey on my bike, or Shetland pony, up to Davey’s farm for a playtime visit.
-It was only about 2 miles, but at my age, it seemed like 20 miles when you’re pumping small 20″ bicycle pedals a thousand times around on a thickly graveled road.
-Davey’s mother, Priscilla, was a very lovely blonde haired lady who welcomed me cordially into their handsome farm home.
-Like any little one, I enjoyed being part of the kid family as we watched cartoons, enjoyed playing catch, explored their woods, etc. with Davey and his siblings.
+On some happy occasions, I would have the grand joy of making the journey on my bike, or Shetland pony, up to Davey’s farm for a playtime visit.
+The Mutschler farm was only about 2 miles to our north, but at my age, it seemed like 20 miles when you’re pumping those small 20″ bicycle pedals a thousand times around and round on a thickly graveled road.
+Davey’s mother, Priscilla, was a very lovely blonde-haired lady who welcomed me cordially into their handsome farm home.
+Like any little one, I enjoyed being part of the Mutschler kid family for the day as we watched cartoons, enjoyed playing catch, explored their woods, etc. with Davey and his siblings.
 I was blessed by this young friend in many ways.

 I’m told that the only thing consistent in life is change.
-In late July of 1967, our parents sold our farm and began plans to move our family out to Washington State.
+And, that change came in late July of 1967 when my parents sold our farm and began plans to move our family out to Washington State.
 I had to say goodbye to my pal that had been so faithful over the years.
-It was a sad occasion, but I followed his life via our hometown newspaper and from his beloved grandmother who often called or traveled out to visit us in our new home “out west”.
-From what I gleaned, Davey had married his high school sweetheart and followed in the time-honored tradition of his father by pursuing an agricultural career near our dear hometown.
+It was a sad occasion, but I was determined to ‘keep in touch’ and follow his life via our hometown newspaper and from his beloved grandmother who often called or traveled out to visit us in our new home “out west”.
+From what I gleaned, Davey had married his high school sweetheart and followed in the time-honored occupation of his father by pursuing an agricultural career near our dear hometown.
 In 1998, I saw my buddy one last time while my family and I were back in Minnesota on vacation.
 Now a father and grandfather, Davey had been a blessing to all those he touched with his faithful life and love for others.